mehranUL/Transcendental-SC-Functions-Library/README.md

-This repository is dedicated to our work under review in IEEE Transactions on Emerging Topics in Computing.
+This repository is dedicated to our work under review in IEEE Journal on Emerging and Selected Topics in Circuits and Systems.
-(TranSC: Transcendental Functions with Quasi-Random Stochastic Computing)
+(TranSC: Hardware-Aware Design of Transcendental Functions Using Stochastic Logic)